 The indomitable Nadia Kisseleva goes from strength to strength.
-She recently completed her Masters in Fine Art at the University of Birmingham and came top of her year, winning the prestigious Gertrude Aston Bowater Bursary.
+Having recently completed her Masters in Fine Art at the University of Birmingham, she came top of her year, winning the prestigious Gertrude Aston Bowater Prize.

 At present, Nadia lives between Kenya, Austria and UK and exhibits successfully in all three countries.
-In the last year she has had two major solo shows in Russia and Austria.
+Her latest achievement is having her recent display “Stripped” selected to be part of “Personal Structures 2019” in Venice alongside the Venice Biennale.
 Nadia is a highly polished, professional and accomplished artist who works hard and constantly pushes herself to produce strong and intelligent work.